UNICODE-Venture/uni_auth/README.md

 ## Getting Started

-To use UniAuth in your Flutter project, follow these steps:
+to use UniAuth in your Flutter project, follow these steps:

 ### Installation